-When Jason Gonzales’ mother passed away a few years ago, he decided to honor her with a small ofrenda – also known as an “altar” – in his yard.
-The response was so positive from neighbors that he decided to build a larger version the following year – and then topped that one with this season’s massive installation.
+When Jason Gonzales’ mother and grandmother passed away a few years ago, he decided to honor them with a small ofrenda – also known as an “altar” – in the front yard of his home located at 4149 S. 1st St.

-Gonzales, who lives in the house with his wife and two children, says he started building this year’s ofrenda in August with his 4-year-old daughter.
+Gonzales, who lives in the house with his wife and two children, says he started building this year’s ofrenda in August with his 5-year-old daughter.
 Together they worked on it about an hour a day for a month.
 It was a slow process, but Gonzales was grateful for the time.

 “My daughter will not grow up knowing my mother and grandmother, so I was able to use this time to share with her stories about them while we were putting it together,” says Gonzales.